kjosib/booze-tools/docs/source/minimal.rst

     necessary and sufficient to make this monstrosity work.

 Trivially, you could taint everything and you'd get canonical LR(1).
 Somewhere there's a line.
-I'm willing to take "necessary" on faith for now, because a miss here still yield a correct parse table, even if a big one.
+I'll take "necessary" on faith for a couple paragraphs, because a miss there still yields a correct parse table, even if a larger one.
-The "sufficient" part is rather more challenging.
-I'd need to prove rather that the untainted items have some reason why it's fine.
+The "sufficient" part is more interesting.
+I approach the proof by proving the converse: untainted items have some valid reason why they're fine.

 I clarify this below, but mainly:

-1. If a parse-item's end-state is adequate, there are no problems.
+1. If a parse-item's end-state is LR(0)-adequate, there are no problems.
 2. If a parse-item's end-state is not adequate, then its head-item is created with proper relevant look-ahead tokens.
+3. If the head-item has a set of look-ahead tokens, these carry through to the item's LR(1) end-state.

 CLAIM: